 1. Within 10 working days from the date of notification by the Provost the negative decision by the Faculty Development Committee, the member may appeal the decision to the President by written notice of appeal.
 The notice of appeal must be in writing and the member must set forth in detail the grounds for the appeal.
 Only those grounds set forth in the notice of appeal will be considered.

 2. Within thirty (30) days after receipt of notice of appeal, the President may uphold the decision of the faculty development committee and deny the member’s appeal, or the President may uphold the member’s appeal.
-If the President upholds the appeal, the President will set forth his/her reasons in writing and the member’s request for tenure and/or promotion will be reinstituted and continue through the process as if the faculty development committee had supported the candidate’s request for promotion and/or tenure.
-Provided, however, both the faculty development committee’s original decision and the President’s reasons for upholding the appeal are forwarded to the Provost for the continuation of the promotion and tenure process.
+If the President upholds the appeal, the President will set forth his/her reasons in writing, and the member’s request for tenure and/or promotion will be reinstituted and continue through the process as if the faculty development committee had supported the candidate’s request for promotion and/or tenure.
+However, the faculty development committee’s original decision and the President’s reasons for upholding the appeal are forwarded to the Provost for the continuation of the promotion and tenure process.

 Last Revision Date